dotancohen/ffu/README.md

 # fup

-CLI script for uploading code and other operation on a remote server
+CLI script for uploading code and performing other common operations on a remote server

 ## Description